 - Demonstrate professional behavior that reflects appropriate responsibility and professional standards that are legal, confidential, ethical and safe

 Graduates of the MLT program are eligible and encouraged to take a national certification exam; becoming a nationally certified MLT will greatly enhance a graduate's marketability.
 MLT program graduates may work in a variety of settings.
-They are employed by hospitals, clinics, physician office laboratories, reference laboratories, pharmaceutical companies, research laboratories, veterinary laboratories, public health facilities, and business and industry.
+They are employed by hospitals, clinics, physician office laboratories, reference laboratories, pharmaceutical companies, research laboratories, veterinary laboratories, public health facilities, and businesses and industries.
 The A.A.S. degree in Medical Laboratory Technology is quite versatile.
 Graduates of the program may choose to continue their education and earn a Baccalaureate degree in Allied Health Administration, Biology, or even Business.
 Some graduates choose to become a Medical Laboratory Scientist (MLS), which requires a Baccalaureate degree in medical laboratory science; or MLT certification, plus a Baccalaureate degree in a physical or biological science, and two years of full time acceptable clinical laboratory experience.

 Granting of the degree is not contingent upon passing an external certification or licensure examination.
 Passing an external exam is not required for graduation from the MLT program.